nosqlbench/nosqlbench-docs/site/content/contributing/dependencies.md

 +++
-title="Platform Standards"
+title="Dependencies"
 weight=50
 +++

-With NoSQLBench 5 and newer, there are some compatibility standards that are kept to ensure that various drivers and their upstream dependencies can work harmoniously in one runtime.
+With NoSQLBench 5 and newer, there are some compatibility standards that we observe for dependencies.
+This is to ensure that various drivers and their upstream dependencies can work harmoniously in one runtime.

 ## Java LTS